proinsias/proinsias.github.io/_drafts/stoic-ic.md

     - productivity
 ---

+* during some recent career turbulence, stocisim has provided me with a framework for continuous growth.
+* I applied stoicism to the effect of having no job for multiple months and how I needed to consider it as not an obstacle to overcome but they are using it as the way where I could teach myself new skills and use it as a time to reflect on what I really wanted to do

 * Application of stoic concepts:
     * focusing on what is and is not within our control.
     * events don't disturb us, but our judgements about them do.